nadaadel24/GRIP_Tasks/Task 1: Simple Linear Regression/README.md

 # Simple linear regression task
 - This task aims to predict the percentage score of a student based on the number of study hours.
 - The dataset used for this task can be found :  (http://bit.ly/w-data).
 - The dataset contains two variables: 'Hours' and 'Scores'.

+> What will be the predicted score if a student studies for 9.25 hrs/day?